- Not Evaluated

 The North American black bears living at Woburn have a 13 acre reserve, which they share with the Canadian Timber wolves.
 This is one of the only mixed carnivore enclosures in the UK.
-Woburn has six adult bears and five cubs that arrived in May 2013.
-All eleven bears live outside 365 days a year and will hibernate through the cold months of winter.
+Woburn has five bears - two males and three females with the youngest born in February 2016.
+All five bears live outside 365 days a year and will hibernate through the cold months of winter.

 Black bears are North America's most familiar and common bear, typically living in forests.
 They can also be found in mountains and swampy regions.
 Despite their name, black bears can be blue-gray or blue-black, brown, cinnamon, or even (very rarely) white.

 Black bears are opportunistic eaters, most of their diet consists of grasses, roots, berries, insects and fish.
 In captivity this diet is supplemented with nuts and specially formulated pellets.

 - Forest areas